The ceremony will be held on Monday, July 27, 2020. The ceremony starts at 1:30pm.

 - The local high school will be selling water and other refreshments during the Ceremony.
 Portable restrooms will be located on the Sports Center grounds during the weekend.

 - There is no parking at the Sports Center for the Ceremony.
 You must park within Cooperstown and walk to the Ceremony (about 1 mile from the Hall of Fame).
 There are many local residents and business offering off-street parking in driveways and on lawns for a small charge.
 The Hall of Fame has suggestions regarding parking for visitors on their website.

 Visiting the Baseball Hall Of Fame

 Visit the Baseball Hall Of Fame Induction Weekend visitors site for trip tips, a FAQ about the weekend, and other Induction Weekend information.
 For more information about the Baseball Hall Of Fame Museum and other Hall Of Famers, visit the Hall Of Fame homepage.
-Also, be sure to check out their Facebook page, their Twitter page, and their blog for news and more.
+Also, be sure to check out their Facebook page and their Twitter page for news and more.